mrhanting/imperialgmod/README.md

 * Added new T-Admin Commands (see the forums for details)
 * Time tracking script done
 * OwnerHUD fixed
+* Fixed bug with warning system not banning properly

 ### January 25th, 2016
 * Created anti-prop crash system.
 Alerts admins on possible server crashers.